Ixilthrin/FlashBang_initial_repo/README.md

 to be able to show the general progression of code as the projects become more and more complex.

-I am currently working on program 9 that runs the class BasicMouseSelection.
-I am using this program to build out a more complex app where you can select and move objects around the screen.
-For this program I developed a simple eventing model that takes the raw input events and translates them to something more intuitive.
+For this project I developed a simple eventing model that takes the raw input events and translates them to something more intuitive.
 For example a left click becomes a selection event  I also created a converter class that converts from screen space to OpenGL NDC (normalized device coordinates).
 This program also loads PNG files and uses texture mapping to display them over simple rectangles.

-The next step I am working on is to have multiple cards on the screen, each displaying an image.
-You will be able to move the cards around and even stack them and be able to cycle through a stack using a z value for each card.
+I am currently working on program 10 that will serve as the prototype for my "deck of cards" program.
+This is analogous to having a deck of index cards that you write up and then organize on a table to design something or explain something.